 West Africa: OBP's West Africa program is working with all relevant regional and international stakeholders to help coordinate the fight against maritime crime in the Gulf of Guinea through a sustainable and region specific response.

-Secure Fisheries: The newest program at OBP, Secure Fisheries, works to address one of piracy's perceived root causes by combating illegal, unreported and unregulated fishing in Somalia's EEZ and Western Indian Ocean.
-SFP will bridge the gap between combating piracy and building a lasting solution through improved governance and monitoring, control and surveillance of fisheries resources.
+Secure Fisheries: A sister program to OBP, Secure Fisheries works to address one of piracy's perceived root causes by combating illegal, unreported and unregulated fishing in Somalia's EEZ and the Indian Ocean.
+Secure Fisheries bridges the gap between combating piracy and building a lasting solution through improved governance and monitoring, control and surveillance of fisheries resources.

 The work of OBP is founded upon the following principles: